PTB7000/PTB7000/README.md

 **`Software Developer / Pilot`**

 I'm a former airline pilot seeking a career transition to the software development industry.
 Here, you can find coding projects I've been working on.
 My projects follow a structured approach that begins with planning and design, and progresses through the implementation of code to address real-world issues.
+My most recent project is the Takeoff Distance Calculator.
+Please reference my repository titled "Takeoff-Distance-Calculator" for more information.

 ---